Differentiable latent structure discovery for interpretable forecasting in clinical time series: Results

 \subsubsection{Long-term forecast}

 Table~\ref{tab:longterm} compares StructGP with its latent-pathway extensions, LP-(fixed)StructGP and LP-StructGP, using three latent pathways.
 In LP-(fixed)StructGP, the convolution filter parameters $\mathbf{H}$ were kept fixed to those learned by StructGP for computational efficiency.

-LP-StructGP achieved the best long-term performance, improving forecasts for creatinine (RMSE 0.95 [0.87–1.05] vs. 1.17 [1.08–1.25]) and norepinephrine (0.93 [0.90–0.96] vs. 0.97 [0.94–1.00]).
-Predictive calibration also improved, with coverage increasing from 0.91 [0.91–0.92] to 0.94 [0.94–0.95].
+Compared with StructGP, LP-StructGP achieved the best long-term performance, improving forecasts for creatinine (RMSE 0.95 [0.88–1.03] vs. 1.17 [1.08–1.25]).
+Predictive calibration also improved, with coverage increasing from 0.91 [0.91–0.92] to 0.93 [0.93, 0.94].
+LP-StructGP is competitive with GraFITi on Cr and MBP, but underperforms on NE (0.96 [0.93, 1.00] vs. 0.89 [0.85, 0.92]).

 Visualization of the learned latent pathways (Figure~\ref{fig:latent_pathways}) revealed two broad temporal patterns, primarily differing in their creatinine trajectories.
 Qualitatively, these latent pathways appear to improve long-term forecasts for certain patients, as illustrated for two representative cases in Figure~\ref{fig:forecasts}.
+A quantitative description of these pathways in the training cohort is provided in Supplementary Table~S4, where pathway membership probabilities below 0.5 were classified as \emph{unknown}.
+This description reveals distinct characteristics across the learned pathways.
+Compared with the other pathways, patients assigned to latent pathway~2 were older (median [Q1, Q3], 72 [61--80] years vs.\ 67 [56--77] years in the unknown group, 66 [56--76] years in pathway~0, and 63 [53--74] years in pathway~1; $p=0.002$), had a higher Charlson Comorbidity Index (6.0 [4.0--7.5] vs.\ 5.0 [3.0--7.0], 5.0 [2.0--6.0], and 5.0 [3.0--6.0], respectively; $p<0.001$), and experienced higher in-hospital mortality (47.2\% vs.\ 29.8\%, 29.9\%, and 27.7\%, respectively; $p<0.001$).